Academics

 • DIVINE STRINGS - 6121 AND 6122

 Divine Strings is open by annual audition to instrumentalists desiring to become better musicians through the advanced study of music for chamber orchestra.
 This select ensemble performs at annual school concerts and all-school liturgies.
 Several outside performances are also required during the school year.
-There will also be opportunities for small ensembles such as strings quartets, trios, and duos.
-One full year of zero-hour orchestra is required as a prerequisite for joining Divine Strings.
+There will also be opportunities for small ensembles such as string quartets, trios, and duos.

 Learn more about Divine Strings.